pingidentity/terraform-provider-pingfederate/docs/resources/sp_idp_connection.md

 Optional:

 - `enable_auto_metadata_update` (Boolean) Specifies whether the metadata of the connection will be automatically reloaded.
-The default value is true.
+The default value is `true`.

 <a id="nestedatt--metadata_reload_settings--metadata_url_ref"></a>
 ### Nested Schema for `metadata_reload_settings.metadata_url_ref`